eonum/medcodesearch-frontend/documentation/git.workflow.md

 * master branch

 ###Feature branches
 Individual features are assigned to their own branches.
 In other words, always checkout and switch to a new branch with a clear name before working on a new feature.
 This is to make sure that features currently in development do not negatively affect the system at large.
+Prefix with `feat-` to differentiate them from other branches.

 ###Develop
 Finished features are merged with this branch upon completion.
 Thus, this branch will always contain the most up-to-date, working state of the entire system.
 This also means that bugs will inevitably be introduced.